erfanfs10/Django-Online-Shop/README.md

   * install Redis and make sure it's active and running

 3:
-  * Create a file with name local_setting.py beside of setting.py and add the following code:
+  * Create a file with the name local_setting.py beside setting.py and add the following code:

   * SECRET_KEY = 'YOUR SECRET KEY'
   * DEBUG = True          # if you want to use this project in production change the value to False.